Allied Health Assistants

 What Allied Health Assistants do

-Allied Health Assistants assist in providing a ‘specific’ therapy program based on the assessment, review and ongoing supervision of an Allied Health Professional (Speech Pathologist or Occupational Therapist).
+Allied Health Assistants assist in providing a ‘specific’ therapy program based on the assessment, review and ongoing supervision of an Allied Health Professional.
 This program includes goals and ways to achieve the goals, whilst tracking the progress of the individual they are supporting so the Allied Health Professional can keep revising and improving the prescribed therapy program.

 Allied Health Assistants assist in maintaining and increasing the intensity and frequency of practising therapy goals in a cost effective way as the cost of accessing a qualified and supervised Allied Health Assistant is less than an Allied Health Professional.
 Therefore, you and/ or your child can receive more dedicated therapy support and practice in efforts to achieve your/ their goals.